DA RATES TABLE (D.A. RATES TABLE)

 Percentage of Dearness Allowance = (Average of AICPIN for the past 12 months – Fitment Linking Factor) x 100 / Fitment Linking Factor

-The Government of India has decided recently to stop the additional Dearness allowance and Dearness relief to CG employees and pensioners from January 2020 to June 2021 (18 months) due to the Coronavirus pandemic crisis – Click to view the detailed order issued by Finance Ministry
+The Indian government has made the recent decision to discontinue the supplementary Dearness allowance and Dearness relief for civil servant employees and retirees from January 2020 until June 2021, spanning a total of 18 months.
+This move was prompted by the COVID-19 pandemic crisis. – Click to view the detailed order issued by Finance Ministry

 From | To | Status | Additional DA | Total DA and DR |